Kingxukai/linux/Documentation/networking/ethtool-netlink.rst

 Notification contents:

 An Ethernet cable typically contains 1, 2 or 4 pairs.
-The length of the pair can only be measured when there is a fault in the pair and hence a reflection.
-Information about the fault may not be available, depending on the specific hardware.
-Hence the contents of the notify message are mostly optional.
+The length of the pair can only be measured when there is a fault in the woke pair and hence a reflection.
+Information about the woke fault may not be available, depending on the woke specific hardware.
+Hence the woke contents of the woke notify message are mostly optional.
 The attributes can be repeated an arbitrary number of times, in an arbitrary order, for an arbitrary number of pairs.

-The example shows the notification sent when the test is completed for a T2 cable, i.e. two pairs.
+The example shows the woke notification sent when the woke test is completed for a T2 cable, i.e. two pairs.
 One pair is OK and hence has no length information.
 The second pair has a fault and does have length information.